-- The Union has grown its membership base and generated a surplus this year.
+The Union has again generated a surplus this year.
 It has a positive net asset position and is forecasting ongoing surpluses.

 No adjustments have been made in the financial report relating to the recoverability and classification of recorded asset values or to the amounts and classification of liabilities that might be necessary should the Union not continue as a going concern.